 The roadmapping process facilitates planning activities.

 The journey to an agile roadmap is just as important as the destination.
 Agile planning and the process of agile roadmapping itself has a great deal of value on its own—it forces teams to get out of the weeds and think strategically.
 “There is a stark difference between a plan and planning.
 In agile, we don’t plan the work and work the plan.
 Instead, we consider the idea of planning.” explains Amelie Watt, a Product Manager at Elevator Up, “This way, we’re able to remain flexible when plans change and quickly adjust according to new requirements and ideas….agile planning is a pretty grey area, and it’s meant to be treated that way.”
+We dive deeper in this quick guide to agile product management.
+I highly recommend the read.

 High-level roadmaps highlight key focus areas.

 As Claire Drumond, Atlassian Product Marketing Manager explains, the process of agile planning and roadmapping helps the entire team succeed.
 “Setting your high-priority themes will help you focus your time and energy to do a few things really well,” she explains.
 An agile product roadmap serves as a navigational tool.
-It helps teams focus on where they are going and why while also giving them freedom to course correct as needed.
+It helps teams focus on where they are going and why while also giving them the freedom to course-correct as needed.

 An agile roadmap is a critical communication tool.